All Episodes

 The little things.

-Now I don't make too big a deal out of this, but it's understandable.
+Now, I don't want to make too big a deal out of this, but it's understandable.

-Because they bind a notion it's the government's business to run everybody's life.
+New York, you can find people who all support this because they buy the notion it's the government's business to run everybody's life.

 It's the government's business to protect everybody from themselves.